nikolovlazar/egghead-beginners-guide-nextjs/README.md

 ## 🤠 Instructor

 My name is Lazar Nikolov and I'm a developer / designer from Skopje, North Macedonia 🇲🇰!
-I work at [CodeChem](https://codechem.com), I'm a core member at [Chakra UI](https://chakra-ui.com), and I'm also an [egghead instructor](https://egghead.io/q/resources-by-lazar-nikolov).
+I work at [Sentry](https://sentry.io) as a Developer Advocate, I'm a core member at [Chakra UI](https://chakra-ui.com), and I'm also an [egghead instructor](https://egghead.io/q/resources-by-lazar-nikolov).

 My first interaction with programming was back in 2011, while I was still in high school.
 I was learning HTML and CSS on my own, sometimes during the classes (don't tell my teachers 🤫).
 Throughout my career I've been developing mobile apps, TV apps, desktop apps, but I've found my sweet spot as a Full-stack Engineer working with the React ecosystem.